Tvind: The Travelling Folk High Schools

 One type of Tvind institution, the "travelling folk high schools", were created to send teachers and students together to Third World countries with the ambition of improving living standards of the poor.
 Now collectively known as the "DRH Movement" (Den Rejsende Højskole in Danish), these schools train volunteers for humanitarian work overseas.
 Some former DRH Movement students say that even after paying tuition of several thousand dollars, they were required to spend much of their time trying to raise yet more money by what some of them call begging in the streets.
 Students also complain that the training they received is not recognised by governments or aid agencies.

 In Denmark, these Folk High Schools are public institutions subsidized and supported by the Ministry of Education.

 Special programs were established in the late 1970s and the beginning 1980s for young people from the so-called Frontline States in Southern Africa.
 The programs emphasized on vocational skills.
 Students from Zimbabwe, South Africa, Mozambique, Angola, Namibia and Guinea Bissau completed such programs.

 Necessary Teachers Training College

 The Necessary Teachers Training College (Det Nødvendige Seminarium or DNS) was established in 1972.

-The training leads to a diploma in primary and secondary school teaching.
+The institution awards a degree in cooperation with the Mozambican distance-learning institute ISET - One World.
+However, the program is not accredited by the Danish Ministry of Higher Education and Science, and does not grant recognized teaching credentials within Denmark or the European Union.